flatangle/flatlib/docs/source/tutorials/intro-python.rst

    64

 Similarly to lists, you can access the individual contents of a dictionary using the index value between brackets.
-But unlike lists, you can also use strings or other objects as index value.
+But unlike lists, you can also use strings or other objects as *key*.

 Python modules
 --------------

-Python provides different functionalities organized by something called *modules*.
+Python provides different functionalities organized by *modules*.
 A module is a file containing Python definitions, statements and functions.

 Python comes with a library of standard modules which provides many functionalities.
 To access a module you must explicitly import it using the *import* command.
 Here is an example of importing